The Fourth Earl Grey Was The Governor General Of What

 His policies were not without controversy.
 He faced criticism for his handling of transportation of convicts to Australia, a practice that was increasingly unpopular in the colonies.
 His attempts to reform the system and reduce the number of convicts transported were met with resistance from both within the British government and from the Australian colonies themselves.
 This highlights the complex challenges faced by colonial administrators in balancing the interests of the mother country with the needs and desires of the colonies.

 Another significant aspect of Earl Grey's tenure was his focus on promoting free trade within the British Empire.
-He believed that removing trade barriers would stimulate economic growth and strengthen ties between the colonies and Great Britain.
+Here's the thing — he believed that removing trade barriers would stimulate economic growth and strengthen ties between the colonies and Great Britain.
 He advocated for the repeal of the Navigation Acts, a series of laws that had restricted trade within the empire for centuries.
 The repeal of these acts in 1849 marked a significant shift towards free trade and had a profound impact on the economies of the British colonies.
 Earl Grey also believed in encouraging emigration to the colonies as a means of relieving poverty and unemployment in Britain.
 He supported various schemes to assist emigrants in settling in the colonies, particularly in Canada and Australia.

 Trends and Latest Developments in Understanding Colonial History